canonical/rockcraft/docs/how-to/index.rst

 Chisel
 ------

-Chisel is a tool that lets you keep only the required files from one or more apt packages and discard the rest.
 Upgrade your Chisel slicing skills by learning how to cut, install and publish slices.

 .. toctree::
    :maxdepth: 1